hadi-mollataheri/react-authentication-app/README.md

 This is an *Authentication* app that I built with **React.js** and using **Auth0**.

-**Topics:** State and Authentication, Auth0
+**Topics:** Authentication, Auth0

 I embarked on this project as a series of practice exercises after dedicating a couple of years to learning front-end web development.
 My goal was twofold: to enhance my coding skills and bolster my resume, ultimately preparing myself for the job market.

 Project number: 9

-*Notice:* You should create your auth0 account follow these steps:
+*Notice:* You should create your auth0 account and follow the steps below for using the app:

-[] Create .env file
++ Create .env file
-[] Assign your domain and client id to: REACT_APP_AUTH0_DOMAIN and REACT_APP_AUTH0_CLIENT_ID [] Replace values of domain and clientId in index.js and use `process.env` to assign the actual values [] Put the .env file in .gitignore file if you plan to publish your code
++ Assign your domain and client id to: REACT_APP_AUTH0_DOMAIN and REACT_APP_AUTH0_CLIENT_ID
++ Replace values of domain and clientId in index.js and use `process.env` to assign the actual values
++ Put the .env file in .gitignore file if you plan to publish your code

 ---